-Board of Directors – The BOD is composed of one director and alternate director from each of the 56 component societies, the 12 officers, the editor-in-chief for Journals, chairs of all sections and the chair of the delegation to the AMA.
+Board of Directors (BOD) – The BOD is composed of one director and alternate director from each of the 56 component societies, the 12 officers, the editor-in-chief for Journals, chairs of all sections and the chair of the delegation to the American Medical Association.
 The BOD directs publication and distribution of all official documents, journals and reports mandated by the HOD.
-It establishes and oversees the ASA’s reserve funds and executes duties specified in the bylaws.
-It also exercises full powers of the HOD in the interim between HOD meetings, and reports its activities to the House for ratification at that body’s annual sessions.
+It establishes and oversees the ASA’s reserve funds and executes duties specified in bylaw 188.8.131.52.
+It also exercises full powers of the HOD in the interim between HOD meetings, and reports its activities to the HOD for ratification at that body’s annual sessions.

 The Administrative Council (Officers) – The AC is composed of the 12 officers of ASA and convenes a minimum of four times each year.
-The AC is the official planning body of the ASA; between BOD meetings, it may exercise most of the powers of the Board of Directors
+The AC is the official planning body of the ASA; between BOD meetings, it may exercise most of the powers of the BOD.

 Committees and Editorial Boards